Sharabha

 The Shaiva scriptures narrate that the deity Shiva assumed the form of Sharabha to pacify Narasimha - the fierce man-lion avatar of Vishnu worshipped by the Vaishnava sect.
 This form is popularly known as Sharabheshvara ("Lord Sharabha") or Sharabheshvaramurti.
-In the mainstream Shiva Purana, Shiva assumed the form of Sharabha, a bird-lion hybrid form with two wings of Shakti in the form of Shulini Devi and Pratyangira Devi to calm down Narasimha.
-Seeing this, Narasimha created Gandaberunda, a powerful two-headed bird, to fight Sharabha.
-Seeing that the fight between Sharabha and Gandaberunda was terrorizing the world, Pratyangira in her ugra form was released from the third eye of Sharabha.
-Pratyangira managed to pacify Narasimha so he could resume his Satvik form, and thus Dharma in the world was restored.

-Vaishnavas refute the portrayal of Narasimha as being destroyed by Shiva-Sharabha, and regard Sharabha as a name of Vishnu.
-Some Vaishnava scriptures such as the Narasimha Purana suggest that Vishnu assumed the form of the ferocious two-headed bird Gandabherunda, who in turn defeated Sharabha.
+Vaishnavas try to refute the portrayal of Narasimha as being destroyed by Sharabha Shiva, and regard Sharabha as a name of Vishnu.
+Some Vaishnava states that Vishnu assumed the form of the ferocious two-headed bird Gandabherunda, who in turn defeated Sharabha.

 In Buddhism, Sharabha appears in Jataka Tales as an earlier birth of the Buddha.
 It also appears in Tibetan Buddhist art, symbolizing the perfection of effort.
 As a figure of power and majesty, Sharabha has appeared in numerous emblems.

 Development and iconography

 In early Sanskrit literature, Sharabha is initially described as an aggressive beast that roared and scared other animals in the hills and forest areas.
 In the later Hindu epic Mahabharata, Sharabha was described as a lion-slaying being with eight legs, eyes on the top; living in the forest and which ate raw flesh.
 It is also mentioned as residing on Mount Krauncha but not as a monster.
 In another account, Sharabha is an ordinary beast residing along with lions and tigers on Mount Gandhamadana.
 The epic also includes Sharabha in the list of edible animals - the mrigajatis- the animal group of antelope, deer, hare, bear, ruru deer, sambar, gayal, boar, and buffalo - which was offered as part of food at dinner to guests.
 Sharabha appears primarily as the incarnation of the god Shiva, as a name of a monkey-king in the epic Ramayana, also as a proper name of heroes and serpent Nāgas and one of the names of god Vishnu as well as the Buddha.
 Similies in Sanskrit literature compare warriors to Sharabha.
 In defining the ecological theme in Hindu medicine related to jungle and the aroma of meats, Sharabha has also been listed among the deer natives of Kashmir in Dalhana's 12th century commentary on the Sushruta Samhita.
 However, the features explained are of an eight legged animal of the size of a camel with huge horns and conjectured as a large Himalayan goat.